mariodavid/mariodavid.github.io/_drafts/testing-of-cuba-applications-part-2.md

 That's it.
 With this we injected the messages object into the Customer class although it might otherwise would be able to do so.

-You may asked, why i used a Stub instead of a Mock.
+You may asked, why I used a Stub instead of a Mock.
 Well, Mocks are usually used to test interactions between the object (like in the example with the OrderPlacementService).
 When you just want to stub out certain functionality, you'll probably use Stubs.
 More information about the distinction can be found at Martin Fowlers article about [Stubs and Mocks](http://martinfowler.com/articles/mocksArentStubs.html).

-With this i would like to close this topic for now.
+With this I would like to close this topic for now.
 As you have seen it is quite easy to test entities in CUBA (and probably in JPA in general).
 Only the last part was a little bit more advanced where we used mocking in order to Stub out certain functionality of the Customer class, in order to test the actual method.

 In the next article we will focus on the next artifacts.